 - An honorarium for attending a meeting or workshop;

-- In-kind compensation or a gift - this can include something that will help empower patient/public partners or help them on their journey to recovery (e.g. tuition for a course, yoga/medication classes, or updated software for their computer);
+- In-kind compensation or a gift - this can include something that will help empower patient/public partners or help them on a journey to recovery (e.g. tuition for a course, yoga/meditation classes, or updated software for their computer);

 - A donation to a charity of the patient/public partners’ preference; or

 Make sure to have a conversation with patient/public partners about how they would prefer to be compensated for their time, energy and contribution.

 Some people with lived experience of a health issue(s) may require a care attendant and/or caregiver to attend with them which means factoring in compensation, food, travel and accommodations for them as well.